mmistakes/minimal-mistakes/_drafts/kotlin-type-classes.md

     }
 }
 ```

-We'll focus on the validation logic in next sections.

 As we can see, the using direct subtyping to implement validation rules force us to change the code of the type we want to validate.
 At the beginning, this might not be a problem, and it's a straightforward solution indeed.
 We're using polymorphism to solve the problem, and this is a good thing.
 For example, if we have an external function that uses the validation, we can write it once for all the types that implement the `Validatable<T>` interface: